mlehotay/ier/IER/IER-diagnostics.md

 IER permits:

+* restraint under uncertainty
+* preservation of slack
-* refusal to construct systems plausibly bearing intrinsic constraint under irreversible conditions
+* refusal to create irreversible risk
-* designs that preserve slack and external resolvability
-* governance based on organizational risk rather than experiential certification
+* governance by organizational risk rather than experiential certainty
-* restraint as a primary ethical response under structural uncertainty

-These are constraints on inference and action, not prescriptions for institutional policy.
+These are constraints, not prescriptions.

 ---

-## **11. Explicitly Disallowed Uses of IER**
+## **11. Explicitly Disallowed Uses**

 IER does **not** license:

-* consciousness tests or meters
+* consciousness tests
-* experiential indicators or proxies
+* experiential meters
 * confidence-weighted diagnostics
-* certification schemes
-* “non-conscious therefore safe” assertions
-* exploratory creation of possible subjects to “see what happens”
-* AI consciousness benchmarks framed as detection
-* post-hoc ethical justification via uncertainty
+* post-hoc justification via uncertainty

-If a proposed application depends on any of the above, it is ruled out for the entire corpus.
+If an application depends on these, it is unsupported by the framework.

 ---

 ## **12. Summary**

-IER explains what experience is while forbidding claims about who has it.
+IER explains what experience **is** while forbidding claims about **who has it**.

-* intrinsic constraint is morally real even when epistemically inaccessible
+* intrinsic constraint is morally real
-* non-diagnosability follows from **intrinsic constraint + structural privacy**
+* diagnostics are structurally impossible
-* under such conditions, uncertainty restricts action rather than enabling it
+* uncertainty restricts action
-* precaution applies where irreversible harm to intrinsic-constraint-bearing capacity is plausibly at stake
+* restraint is ethically conservative

-> **If an action plausibly risks creating, manipulating, or destroying intrinsic constraint under irreversible conditions, the absence of diagnostic certainty is not permission to proceed — it is a reason to stop.**
+> **The absence of diagnostic certainty is not a failure of the reader,
+> and not a temporary gap in the theory.
+> It is the cost of taking the identity claim seriously.**

 ---